 "Aden, and I'm good, thank you.
 The fucker nearly destroyed my mirror but that's not important," he paused, "Off topic but you're quite beautiful I must say," he stated and took off his shades.
 His eyes were shielded by his hat, but they looked greenish-brown from where I stood.

 I heard Hana's giggle behind me.

 "Um, thank you?"
-I blushed and shifted from foot to foot.
+I blushed and shifted nervously.

 He chuckled and took a slow step back.
-"You two seem like you're heading somewhere and I've got somewhere to be myself so I'll leave you to it."
+"You two seem like you've got it covered over here and I've got somewhere to be myself so I'll leave you to it, I suppose."